-The answer is that Norwalk Islands are an almost one-of-a kind area in its varied topography that results in a phenomenal, yet difficult, fishing structure.
+The Norwalk Islands are one-of-a kind because of its varied topography that results in a phenomenal, yet difficult, fishing structure.
 This is an area that has literally every type of structure present in the northeast.
-Ice-age glaciers 18,000 year ago formed deep canyons rising from 100 feet to 20 feet of water, countless sandbars and shallow rips, boulder fields, and varied bottom composition from gravel to mud surrounding the 13 islands.
+Ice-age glaciers 18,000 year ago formed deep canyons rising from 100 feet to 20 feet of water, countless sandbars and shallow rips, boulder fields, and varied bottom composition from gravel to white sand flats surrounding the 13 islands.
 That doesn’t count the man made structure from mooring fields, wrecks, docks, oyster beds, navigational aids, and dredged channels.
 It would take a lifetime to learn all the spots in this relatively confined area.
 The bottom line is that the Islands are densely populated with structure that holds fish, all season long.
 I have just scratched the surface of figuring out this area, and I like to write about it.
 It also helps that this is where I grew up and learned to fish saltwater, with help from a few mentors I’ve had along the way.